Olbrien/42Lisboa-lvl_2_push_swap_tester/README.md

 The folder you're going to use (tester_linux or tester_mac) needs to be in the root of your push_swap.

+You also need to give permission to every folder on the macs.\
+`chmod 777 *`

 This is a practical test I made that tests everything you need for your push_swap project.\
 It's good for testing your project, and to evaluate other people on the campus.